walter-a-jablonowski/damn-small-engine/README.md

 Feature classes

 * **SimpleControl:** A simple control that uses no style or JS (input, table, ...)
-  * just synonym for View, adds the ability 2 use a sub folder that you dont need 2 write
-  * see `controlsFolder` below
+  * basically a synonym for `View`, uses DSEConfig's controlsFolder as additional folder prefix if set
 * **WebPage:** Builds a full web page, ability 2 add style, js and components
   * A component is a piece of html that also needs styles and/or javascript.
 This class is able 2 add these in head and body automatically.